Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 Trustpilot and AppSumo are excluded because both platforms structurally over-represent individual and SMB self-serve subscribers whose commercial relationship concerns.

-Billing disputes and cancellation friction are not representative of how mid-market or enterprise accounts are managed.
+Billing disputes and cancellation friction are not representative of how mid-size or enterprise accounts are managed.

 G2 is the primary source; Capterra is secondary with the acknowledgment that it includes some SMB buyers.